QueenOfSquiggles/choreographer/Design.md

 I'm considering allowing a "dense" format that would reduce unecessary content while sacrificing readability.
 It's already rather difficult to see what is happening as is, but it fully describes a graph and execution options.

+I still like keeping the internal data for each block being JSON because then making custom blocks has easy serialization for data.